Watch concept for Fossil

 This was our second watch design proposal:

-We designed 5 characters for an imaginary story: The 70's Office.
-We then went on to design one watch concept for each character based on their supposed idiosyncrasy.
+We designed 5 characters for a background story: The 70's Office.
+We then went on to design one watch concept for each character based on their presumed idiosyncrasy.

-Throughout the guided process with our project directors, we chose the Janitor as the character for whom we would then design the watch.
-It had to be a watch that was resistant to water, to manual work and possible mild impacts, therefore we chose materials like: a thick leather for the band, a thick aluminum hex nut-shaped case, and a thick crystal.
+Throughout the guided process with our project directors, we chose the Janitor as the character for whom we would design the watch.
+It had to be a watch that was resistant to water, to manual work and possible mild impacts, therefore we chose materials and shapes such as: a thick leather band, a bulky aluminum hex nut-shaped case and a strong crystal.